The Importance of Keeping Your Computer Software Updated

 Key risks of outdated software include:

-• Compliance Violations: Regulatory frameworks such as HIPAA, GDPR, and SOC2 require organizations to maintain updated systems to secure sensitive data.
+- Compliance Violations: Many regulatory frameworks require organizations to maintain updated systems to secure sensitive data.

 How to Enable Automatic Updates on Your Devices